Updated on September 6, 2022

 • Extra corrections if your vision doesn’t clear

-It’s essential to have a screening exam before surgery to have a better idea of how much LASIK will cost.
+It’s essential to have a screening exam before surgery to understand how much LASIK will cost.
 Inform your doctor of all vision and health problems so they can accurately assess your needs.

 Special Group Pricing